sir-dunxalot/ember-tooltips/README.md

 {{/each}}
 ```

-To manually set the tooltip's state:
+To manually set the tooltip's visibility with a boolean property:

 ```hbs
 {{#some-component